SQLDBAWithABeard/Beard-Aks-AEDS/README.md

 Then you can deploy SQL Managed Instances with bicep using [scripts/deploy-mi.ps1](scripts/deploy-mi.ps1)

+## Resources

+Once the deployment has finished you will still have to wait for the data controller to create the MI.
+I use [Lens](https://k8slens.dev/) to check the controller pod logs.

-and view the resources in the portal
+You can view the resources in the portal

 ![portal](images/portalresources.png)